django/asgiref/specs/lifespan.rst

 * ``asgi["version"]`` (*Unicode string*) -- The version of the ASGI spec.
 * ``asgi["spec_version"]`` (*Unicode string*) -- The version of this spec being used.
 Optional; if missing defaults to ``"1.0"``.
+* ``state`` Optional(*dict[Unicode string, Any]*) -- An empty namespace where the application can persist state to be used when handling subsequent requests.
+  Optional; if missing the server does not support this feature.

 If an exception is raised when calling the application callable with a ``lifespan.startup`` message or a ``scope`` with type ``lifespan``,